-How Effective and Safe are Aerosol Systems?
+How Effective are Aerosol Systems?

 Aerosol fire suppression systems can be effective in suppressing Class A, B, and C fires.
-However, the ability and effectiveness to suppress the fire will depend on the concentration levels of the particulates near the flame, location of other flammable materials, and type of fuel involved.
+However, effectiveness depends on the concentration of particulates near the flame, location of other flammable materials, and type of fuel involved.

 Aerosol fire suppression systems can be equipped with either electrical or automatic fire detection and activation.
 Aerosol suppression is available for both a total flooding environment and for local applications.

 Aerosol fire suppression systems function through a chemical reaction that also generates heat.
 Consequently, the temperature of the canisters can reach 4000°F at discharge.
 This can be a disadvantage for aerosol fire suppression systems, because the high temperature may lead to re-flash of the fire.
 Some aerosol fire suppression systems feature cooling blocks that lower the temperature and prevent re-flash.